 And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent.(Joh 17:3) (ESV)

-John therefore argues that eternal life must be predicated upon a knowledge of the only true God and His Son (sent by Him).
+John therefore argues that a knowledge of the only true God and His Son is the basis of eternal life.
 Thayer’s tells us that to “know” in this instance mean to come to know, to get a knowledge of, perceive – all the usual words for “know” that you would imagine.

-Interestingly the word “ginosko” or know, is also used in the Jewish idiom for sexual intercourse between a man and a woman.
+Interestingly the word “ginosko” or know, means in the Jewish idiom sexual intercourse between a man and a woman.
 Anyone who is married will be able to tell you that great intimacy between a man and woman is something that grows rather than is immediate in nature.
 The “knowledge” so to speak, grows with each intimate encounter.

 Some argue that John 17:3 is about a clear and exact knowledge of God.
 Eventually yes and with the granting of eternal life and our perfecting during the 1,000-year reign of Christ, our knowledge of God is likewise perfected, but I think it clear that during our lifetime, we will never achieve a clear and exact knowledge of God.

 “Ginosko”, however, according to Vincent’s Word Studies in this instance is a present tense continuance and progressive perception of God in Christ.
 WE Vine says that Ginosko signifies to be taking in knowledge, to come to know, recognise, understand or to understand completely.
-He goes on to argue that such knowledge is obtained not by mere intellectual activity, but by operation of the Holy Spirit consequent upon acceptance of Christ (eg 1 Cor 3:16, 2 Tim 1:14, Rom 8:11, Jn 16:13, Gal 5:18).
+Vine argues that we obtain such knowledge not by mere intellectual activity, but by operation of the Holy Spirit consequent upon acceptance of Christ (eg 1 Cor 3:16, 2 Tim 1:14, Rom 8:11, Jn 16:13, Gal 5:18).

 Knowledge that grows is the foundation

 So the foundation of eternal life is a knowledge of God and His Son that grows and develops.
-The ultimate outcome would appear to be achieved when we are perfected along with all creation and creation itself is handed by the Son back to the Father.
+When Jesus perfects us along with all creation and hands us back to the Father he achieves the ultimate objective.
 (1 Cor 15:24)